The Pomeranian Husky, also known as a Pomsky, has a reputation as one of the designer dog breeds.

 However, if both parents are particularly prone to contracting specific health issues their puppies still have a high chance of inheriting them too.

 - Dilated cardiomyopathy is the most common heart disease that affects dogs.
-It progresses quickly and will cause breathing problems, coughing, loss of appetite and weakness.
+It progresses quickly and will cause breathing problems, coughing, loss of appetite, and weakness.

 - Eye problems are another issue to look out for.
-Entropion is very common in Huskies; it’s a condition that causes their eyelids start to roll inwards.
+Entropion is very common in Huskies; it’s a condition that causes their eyelids to start to roll inwards.
 This is hereditary and will get progressively worse if not treated.

 - Finally, a collapsing trachea particularly affects small breeds.
-Symptoms include struggling for breath, coughing and gray or blue gums.
+Symptoms include struggling for breath, coughing, and gray or blue gums.

 With the correct care, a healthy diet and consistent exercise, a Pomeranian Husky’s lifespan is between 13 to 15 years old.

 This small but willful breed does well in any loving and committed home.
-Their manageable size means they can live in apartments, whilst their playful characters make them suitable for families too.
+Their small manageable size means they can live in apartments, whilst their playful characters make them suitable for families too.

 These cheeky chappies are not to be underestimated; they have a lot of life in them and want to live it to the full.

-They are very affectionate and want nothing else than all your love and praise.
+Pomeranian Husky dogs are very affectionate and want nothing else than all your love and praise.

 Please share your experiences with this breed below.